-Common shares of the Company generally will not be "taxable Canadian property" to a Non-Resident Holder provided that, at the time of the disposition or deemed disposition, the common shares are listed on a designated stock exchange (which currently includes the TSX and NYSE American), unless at any time during the 60-month period that ends at that time: (a) one or any combination of (i) such Non-Resident Holder, (ii) persons not dealing at arm's length with such Non-Resident Holder and (iii) partnerships in which such Non-Resident Holder or a person described in (ii) holds a membership interest directly or indirectly through one or more partnerships, owned 25% or more of the issued shares of any class or series of the capital stock of the Company; and (b) more than 50% of the fair market value of the common shares disposed of was derived directly or indirectly from one or any combination of real or immovable property situated in Canada, "Canadian resource properties" (as defined in the Canadian Tax Act), "timber resource properties" (as defined in the Canadian Tax Act), the common shares may be deemed to be "taxable Canadian property".
+Common shares of the Company generally will not be "taxable Canadian property" to a Non-Resident Holder provided that, at the time of the disposition or deemed disposition, the common shares are listed on a designated stock exchange (which currently includes the TSX and NYSE American), unless at any time during the 60-month period that ends at that time: (a) one or any combination of (i) such Non-Resident Holder, (ii) persons not dealing at arm's length with such Non-Resident Holder and (iii) partnerships in which such Non-Resident Holder or a person described in (ii) holds a membership interest directly or indirectly through one or more partnerships, owned 25% or more of the issued shares of any class or series of the capital stock of the Company; and (b) more than 50% of the fair market value of the common shares disposed of was derived directly or indirectly from one or any combination of real or immovable property situated in Canada, "Canadian resource properties" (as defined in the Canadian Tax Act), "timber resource properties" (as defined in the Canadian Tax Act), and options in respect of, or interests in, or civil law rights in, any such property".

-Under the Canada-U.S. Treaty, a Non-Resident Holder entitled to the benefits of the Canada-U.S. Treaty and to whom the common shares are "taxable Canadian property" will not be subject to Canadian tax on the disposition or deemed disposition of the common shares at the time of disposition or deemed disposition, the value of the common shares is derived principally from real property situated in Canada.
+Under the Canada-U.S. Treaty, a Non-Resident Holder entitled to the benefits of the Canada-U.S. Treaty and to whom the common shares are "taxable Canadian property" will not be subject to Canadian tax on the disposition or deemed disposition of the common shares unless at the time of disposition or deemed disposition, the value of the common shares is derived principally from real property situated in Canada.
 Non-Resident Holders are urged to consult with their own tax advisors to determine their entitlement to benefits under the Canada-U.S. Treaty based on their particular circumstances.